ShangXinbo/xUpload/README.md

 ---------------|---------------|----
-name          | String        | the key name in formdata to send to server，when multiple is setted true,the key will be replaced with 'name[]' auto            | Boolen      |  if true, upload triggered when select over; accept        | String(MIME type)  |  only supported in modern browsers,the type of file you can select [MIME](http://www.w3school.com.cn/media/media_mimeref.asp) url               | String        |  the URL of upload commit maxSize     | Number     | only supported in modern browsers,maxSize limit you choose file, default 4\*1024\*1024 multiple       | Boolen      |  only supported in modern browsers, if true, multiple files choose is supported
+name          | String        | the key name in formdata to send to server，when multiple is setted true,the key will be replaced with 'name[]' auto            | Boolen      |  if true, upload triggered when select over; accept        | String(MIME type)  |  only supported in modern browsers,the type of file you can select.More read [MIME](http://www.w3school.com.cn/media/media_mimeref.asp) url               | String        |  the URL of upload commit maxSize     | Number     | only supported in modern browsers,maxSize limit you choose file, default 4\*1024\*1024 multiple       | Boolen      |  only supported in modern browsers, if true, multiple files choose is supported